Abib-ops/Abib/README.txt

 Abib3.8.5b
 Found and corrected a bug preventing, whole word, searches containing the single letter words "A", "I" and "O".
-Fixed bug preventing, whole word, searches for words containing a hyphen, e.g., Beth-lehem.
+Fixed the bug preventing a "Whole word" search for words containing a hyphen, e.g. Beth-lehem.
 Will now work with or without the hyphen.
 However, Raw searches still require the hyphen.
-Some adjustments made to improve search highlighting.
+Some adjustments were made to improve search highlighting.

 Abib3.8.4b
 Change of sound for 'Not found'